nuthanc/ml-stephen/regressions/README.md

 * It doesn't always get the global minimum when MSE is used
 * Diagram Copy-3: Wavy function when Sigmoid is used with MSE
 * We will get a fully convex function with Cross entropy

+### Refactoring with Cross Entropy
+* In LogisticRegression class, rename mseHistory with costHistory
+* MSE and CE are reffered to as Cost functions in most of the documentation
+* Diagram Copy-4:
+* Diagram 35-cost: **Vectorized equation**